Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Diarrhea after taking antibiotics is a direct consequence of these problems.

-Medications and folk remedies for diarrhea
+Medicines and folk remedies for treating diarrhea

 These methods are time-tested and have no side effects.